 - Festival/venue offices

-While no specific degree subject is required, an arts administration MA, or an artistic or business management qualification can be helpful.
+You don't need a degree to become an arts administrator.
+However, an arts administration MA or an artistic or business management qualification can be helpful.
 Vacancies attract fierce competition, so a strong body of relevant work experience is vital.
-This can be gained by volunteering or working part-time with venues, helping to organise university events or by assisting with arts festivals.
-A demonstrable passion for the arts is vital.

-Administrators will need to have good communication skills in order to manage artists and engage with the public.
-Other key skills include:
+You'll need good communications skills to manage artists and engage with the public.
+Other key skills and qualities include: